-

 We are all well aware that the financial services industry often places a lot of emphasis on technical knowledge.
 It's easy to see why.
 As a financial advisor you need a solid understanding of portfolio management, new laws and regulations and a wide array of financial products – new and existing.
 After all, clients depend on your expertise to help them achieve financial stability.

 However, technical acumen can only get you so far.
 No, really!
-When you’re in a high-pressure situation with a client -- say, during a market downturn, facing an unexpected life event or dealing with devasting circumstances (it happens, doesn’t it?) -- the typical playbook doesn’t always apply.
+When you’re in a high-pressure situation with a client -- say, during a market downturn, facing an unexpected life event or dealing with devasting circumstances -- the typical playbook doesn’t always apply.
 Clients don’t want to just hear the “right answer”, another cookie-cutter strategy or the textbook solution.
 They want to know they can trust your judgment and instincts and your decision-making, especially when the situation isn’t black-and-white.

 Navigating the Gray Areas: Why Judgment Matters